jlxq0/locolust.com/_posts/2017/2017-04-10-beginning-word.md

 Initially we were thinking about how to monetize going to foreign places and have fun and eat all day and quickly come up with a TV show – but I guess Philip Rosenthal beat us to that.
 So a website it is.

-In the general [Travel](/travel/) section you’ll find travel posts sorted by region and location.
+In the countries sections you’ll find travel posts sorted by region and location.
 It is mostly recommendations of places I liked, flavored with personal stories and experiences.
-There is also a [Food](/?cat_ID=2) section, containing restaurant or food recommendations, as well as a series of posts about burgers in the various cities of the world – a thing Philipp and I had when we were traveling together and I tried to keep up after.
-The section I called [Toolbox](/?cat_ID=4) is dedicated to travel’s little necessities and contains packing lists and app and travel accessory recommendations.
-Finally, the [Miscellaneous](/?cat_ID=1) section is for, well, random posts.
+There are also some food related posts, containing restaurant or food recommendations, as well as a series of posts about burgers in the various cities of the world – a thing Philipp and I had when we were traveling together and I tried to keep up after.
+I dedicated a section to travel’s little necessities and contains packing lists and app and travel accessory recommendations.
+Finally, the [Misc](/misc) section is for, well, random posts.

 While the first entries are taking shape, feel free go ahead and take a look at the accompanying [Instagram feed](https://www.instagram.com/jlxq0/).

-Enjoy, maybe with the [first article](/miscellaneous/conquer-the-world/) – and please don’t hesitate to criticize!
+Enjoy, maybe with the first article, [bun or bus]({% post_url 2017/2017-04-20-bun-or-bus %}) – and please don’t hesitate to criticize!